 Livestock feed followed by milling, malting, distilling and exports are the main UK markets.
 In Scotland, the whisky sector uses around half of total Scottish grain output.
-Rising whisky exports in 2018 are expected to continue in 2019 aided by a weak sterling.
-As a result demand for malting barley and wheat for distilling are both expected to rise (modestly) in 2019.
-The Scottish cereal area is lower in 2019 but yield prospects are better than last year's drought affected season and if yields are high enough this could adequately meet whisky demand; the final balance will determine local barley pricing for malting and distilling.
-Scottish wheat is currently price competitive against imported maize into whisky grain distilling and if this continues may support usage.
+Whisky exports in 2020 are expected to continue to suffer from US import tariffs on Scotch malt whisky and global economic uncertainty resulting from COVID-19.
+As a result, demand for malting barley and wheat for distilling are both expected to fall in 2020.
+The Scottish cereal area is lower in 2020 and yields are expected to be only average or below.
+The final balance between supply and demand will determine local barley pricing for malting and distilling.
+Scottish wheat is currently priced below English wheat and is facing a price ceiling set by the cost of imported maize.
+Forward grain prices for harvest 2021 are currently £17/t lower than current values reflecting the market assumption of a return to a normal UK wheat harvest; weather permitting.

 Achieving a satisfactory grain price is essential for profitable cereal production.
-Grain and oilseed producers benefit from well developed futures markets which make for transparent pricing and enable crops to be bought and sold up to two years ahead of harvest.
+Grain and oilseed producers benefit from well-developed futures markets which make for transparent pricing and enable crops to be bought and sold up to two years ahead of harvest.
 Given that prices readily swing £50 to £100/t between seasons, arable farmers should consider spreading sales to achieve a satisfactory average.
 It is essential that arable farmers set their own target prices based on their costs and margin requirements.